by Angela Van Alten, Nutritionist and Beekeeper's Daughter

 What the study found was that all three groups were effective in reducing dental plaque in the students.
 Honey however was significantly more effective than the chlorhexidine (over the counter mouthwash) group and was reported to cause a significant reduction of plaque over 30 days.
 The xylitol group was also more effective than the chlorhexidine group.

-Now, the study didn't get into how or why honey works well for reducing dental plaque but I suspect it is related to the lactic acid bacteria found in honey.
-A study done in Tehran found that honey prevents cavities by inhibiting Streptococcus mutans (I wrote about it here).
-It would make sense that honeys plaque reducing capabilities are related somehow to its anti-bacterial properties.
+The study didn't get into how or why honey works well for reducing dental plaque but I suspect it is related to the lactic acid bacteria found in honey.
+A study done in Tehran found that honey prevents cavities by inhibiting Streptococcus mutans.

 So how can you use honey in your daily routine to limit plaque and reduce cavities?
 Easy.
 First off, ditch your bottle of Scope or Listerine and the toxic ingredients contained in those products.
 Switch to a xylitol based toothpaste that is flouride free and contains propolis.
 Next, try this home made honey mouthwash that I have created.
 It tastes great and only takes a minute to prepare: